gardener/landscaper/docs/guided-tour/import-export/export-parameters/README.md

 In this example, we read a field which does not exist right after the deployment.
 It is added afterwards by the control plane of the target cluster (see: [Manually create a long-lived API token for a ServiceAccount][2]).
-Therefore, the deployer tries the read operation repeatedly, until it finds the value, or a timeout is exceeded.
+Therefore, the deployer tries the read operation repeatedly, until it finds the value, or a [timeout][8] is exceeded.
-You can specify a timeout for every resource individually, or a common timeout for all resources, or you simply use the default of 5 minutes.

 Note that the mechanism described here is specific for the [helm deployer][6] and [manifest deployer][7].